The most frequently asked questions many sellers ask are:

 Well….Ask yourself a question…

-The short answer is, “If you could sell for up to 115% of market value and sell 70% faster than normal marketing days, would you be interested? “
+The short answer is, “If you could sell for more than market value and sell 70% faster than normal marketing days, would you be interested?”

 Read on to see if any of the following may meet your criteria.